senttula/Acoustic_scene_classification/README.md

 72% using multiple classifiers with same weigths and data averaged by time

-75% added new features of data: deviation, median, min, max, skew, kurtosis for each frequency
+75% added new features of data: deviation, median, min, max, skew, kurtosis for each frequency.
+Kurtosis and skewness turned out to be confusers.

 77% added semisupervised learning